Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Numerical results

-We consider four different setups for model problem~\eqref{eq:strongform} by varying the physical domain $D \subset \R^2$ (square, L-shaped, and slit domains), the right-hand side function $\ff$, and the goal functional $\gg$.
-The diffusion coefficient is the same for all four setups and is the one introduced in~\cite[Section~11.1]{egsz14} (and considered in many other works, e.g., \cite{egsz15,bs16,em16,br18,bprr18+,bpr2020+}).
+We consider four different setups for model problem~\eqref{eq:strongform} by varying the physical domain $D \subset \R^2$ (square, L-shaped, and slit domains), the right-hand side function $\ff$, and the goal functional $\gbold$.
+The diffusion coefficient has the same representation for all four setups.
+It is the representation introduced in~\cite[Section~11.1]{egsz14} (and considered in many other works, e.g., \cite{egsz15,bs16,em16,br18,bprr18+,bpr2020+}, thus being a benchmark problem for testing novel discretization strategies).
 Specifically, for every $x = (x_1,x_2) \in D$, we set $a_0(x) := 1$ and choose the coefficients $a_m(x)$ in~\eqref{eq1:a} to represent planar Fourier modes of increasing total order,~i.e.,